 If you have a child who is preparing to make the transition from a home-schooled environment to college, it’s time for you to get active and devote real time and effort to the process.

-Now that you have read today’s guest post, I feel it’s important to understand The Inspired Classroom’s stance on home-schooling vs public school.
+Now that you have read this guest post, I feel it’s important to understand The Inspired Classroom’s view on homeschooling vs public school.
 We firmly believe that every child deserves the opportunity to get a quality public education.
 Unfortunately, many people believe public education has fallen short.
-However, there are thousands of dedicated teachers who strive to inspire their students every day regardless of level, race, creed, language barriers, or background.
-In actuality, that is the beauty of public education.
-Our main focus at The Inspired Classroom is to is to reach all teachers: those public employed, privately funded or working from the home and purely from the heart.
-We applaud all teachers and hope that they all remain inspired so that they can be inspiring to their students. ~EMP
+There are thousands of dedicated public school teachers who strive to inspire their students every day regardless of policy, politics, curriculum demands and state testing: the things that many homeschooling parents dislike.
+Our main focus at The Inspired Classroom is to is to reach all teachers: those publicly employed, privately funded or working from the home.
+We applaud all caring, creative teachers who teach from the heart and hope that they all remain inspired so that they can be inspiring to their students. ~EMP